-GENERAL CATALOG

-JURIS DOCTOR PROGRAM 2023
+General Catalog

+Juris Doctor Program 2025

-895 DOVE ST., 3RD FLOOR NEWPORT BEACH, CA 92660 (P) 949 955-4952 (F) 844-636-1433 Admissions: 800-931-2694 admissions@stfrancislaw.com www.stfrancislaw.com
+895 Dove St., 3rd Floor Newport Beach, Ca 92660 Phone: 949-955-4952 Fax: 844-636-1433 Admissions: 800-931-2694 admissions@stfrancislaw.com www.stfrancislaw.com

 Table of Contents

+i

 Welcome from the President 3

-Mission 4

-Core Values 4

-JD Program Objective 4

-Program Goals & Outcomes 4

-History 4

-Administration 5
+Administration 4

-Contact Information and Hours 6
+Contact Information 5

-Consumer Information and Required Disclosures 7
+Consumer Information / Required Disclosures 6

-Registration 7

-Accreditation 7

-Disclosure of Consumer Information 7

-Catalog Revisions 8

-JD Program 8

-Program Overview 8

-Format of the JD Curriculum 8

-JD Program's Course Learning Activities 9

-Admissions 10
+Admissions 7

 Tuition, Fees, and Books 13

+Financial Aid 16

-General Academic Information and Policies 23
+General Program Information 22

-Student Services 30
+Student Services 25

-Credit, Assessment, Grading, and Advancement Policies 30

-Graduation Policies 35
+Academic Policies 26

 Personal and Professional Conduct Policies 36

-Requirements of Student Conduct 36

-Honor Code & Disciplinary Policies 37
+Honor Code and Disciplinary Policies 37

-Student Complaint Policy 40
+Graduation Policies 40

 Administrative Policies 41

 Technology Requirements and Policies 45

-Acceptable Use Policy for St. Francis Information Technology Resources 47
+Acceptable Use Policy for Information Technology Resources 46

-EEOC & ADA Policy 50
+EEOC and ADA Policy 49

-Curriculum - Accredited J.D.
-Program 52

-Faculty 60

-Full Time Faculty 60
+Course Description 51

-Part Time Faculty 60
+Faculty 58

 Welcome from the President

 Dear Law Students,

 Welcome to the beginning of your journey at St. Francis School of Law.
 This is a pivotal step and the start of your legal career.
 The law is a fulfilling profession that allows you to make a difference and profoundly impact individuals and society.

 As you embark on this transformative journey, you will immerse yourself in a world of knowledge, challenges, and opportunities.
 Studying law is not just about acquiring legal expertise; it's about honing critical thinking, advocacy skills, and developing a deep understanding of justice, ethics, and the rule of law.

 St. Francis School of Law is a community of like-minded individuals who share your passion for the law.
 You'll meet fellow students with diverse backgrounds, experiences, and perspectives.
 Furthermore, our distinguished faculty members, with their wealth of experience, are here to guide you on this path; they are not only teachers but mentors who are passionate about your growth.

 I encourage you to actively participate in our law school activities, engage in thought-provoking discussions, and make the most of available resources.
 Law school is not just about studying; it's about connecting, networking, and immersing yourself in the legal world.
 Law school is a transformative phase of growth, change, and endless possibilities, and it must be guided by the profession's norms and the values underpinning a democratic society.

 As you forge your professional identity in the days and years ahead, keep this guiding principle in mind.
 Throughout your time in law school and throughout your career, use your knowledge and power of the law judiciously and responsibly.

 I want to welcome you to this exciting new chapter of your life.
 As the president of St. Francis School of Law, it is an immense honor to have you as part of our community.

 Wishing you all the best,

 Dr. Jacqui Spicer President

-Mission

-The mission of St. Francis School of Law is to produce graduates who are capable of practicing law immediately upon graduation through an accessible, high-quality program that emphasizes practical professional skills.

-Core Values
+Administration

+St. Francis School of Law Officers

+Chairperson Dr. Denise Bannan

+President/CEO Dr. Jacqui Spicer

+Treasurer Michael Moore

+Secretary Dr. Denise Bannan

-Our core values at St. Francis School of Law are:
+St. Francis School of Law Advisory Board

-- Quality - Transparency - Integrity - Innovation JD Program Objective The educational objective of the St. Francis School of Law Juris Doctor Program is to provide high quality legal instruction comparable to traditional law schools through the use of online learning technology, to produce law school graduates with comprehensive knowledge of core legal doctrine and foundational competence in the professional skills required for the successful practice of law, facilitating a wide range of career opportunities.
-Please note that this objective does not guarantee that graduates will qualify for any job, be eligible for job advancement, or be employed at all.
-Program Goals & Outcomes The St. Francis School of Law Mission and Program Objective is achieved through our JD curriculum, which is designed to produce the following learning outcomes for our students: - Understand the terms, rules and principles of substantive and procedural law, their qualifications and limitations, and their relationships to each other, and demonstrate an understanding of the impact of legal rules on society; - Effectively identify controlling legal principles and explain how they are likely to be applied to resolve case-based factual scenarios; - Communicate legal issues in a thorough, organized, professional, and persuasive manner, both in writing and orally; - Develop practical professional skills important to the practice of law, including legal research and writing, factual investigation, problem-solving, trial practice, interviewing and counseling clients, negotiating on behalf of clients, drafting documents used in the practice of law, and law practice management; and - Recognize and resolve dilemmas in an ethical manner, applying the law governing the ethics of the legal profession to resolve case-based and hypothetical factual scenarios.
-History St. Francis School of Law was founded on the premise that law school should be reinvented to focus on the practice of law, including problem solving and professional lawyering skills.
-In April 2013, St. Francis was purchased by Baker College, then the largest non-profit independent college in Michigan.
-The St. Francis offices are located in Newport Beach, California.
-Administration St. Francis School of Law Officers ChairpersonDr.
-Denise BannanPresident/CEODr.
-Jacqui SpicerTreasurerMichael MooreSecretaryDr.
-Denise Bannan St. Francis School of Law Advisory Board Howard Klein, J.D.
+Howard Klein, J.D.
 Mary McCaffery, J.D.
 Teresa Schmid, J.D.
 Tod Zuckerman, J.D.

 St. Francis School of Law Administration

-Jacqui Spicer, Ed.D. - President Randy Hill, Ed.D. - Vice President for Academic Affairs Karen Travis, J.D. - Dean TBD - Director of Academic Quality
+Jacqui Spicer, Ed.D. - President Randy Hill, Ed.D. - Vice President for Academic Affairs Karen Travis, J.D. - Dean Charles Katz, J.D. - Director of Academic Excellence

 St. Francis Admissions Department

-Daniel Summers II - Vice President for Enrollment Management Amanda Keeton - Director of Admissions - Online and Center for Graduate Studies Daniel Kenny - Senior Admissions Advisor Victoria Lovato - Admissions Assistant
+Daniel Summers II - Vice President of Enrollment Management Amanda Keeton - Director of Admissions - Online and Graduate Daniel Kenny - Senior Admissions Advisor Victoria Lovato - Enrollment Specialist

+Finance Officer

-Finance Officer Michael Moore
+Michael Moore

 Dean and Administrator Karen Travis, J.D.

-Director of Academic Excellence In Progress Registrar Tammy Carr, M.B.A.
+Director of Academic Excellence Charles Katz, J.D.

+Registrar Tammy Howard, M.B.A.